ostreedev/ostree/README.md

 example, under the assumption that you have a lot of text.
 Its handling of binaries is very generic and unoptimized.

-In contrast, hacktree is explicitly designed for binaries, and in particular one type of binary - ELF executables (or it will be once we start using bsdiff).
+In contrast, ostree is explicitly designed for binaries, and in particular one type of binary - ELF executables (or it will be once we start using bsdiff).

-Another big difference versus git is that hacktree uses hard links between "checkouts" and the repository.
+Another big difference versus git is that ostree uses hard links between "checkouts" and the repository.
 This means each checkout uses almost no additional space, and is *extremely* fast to check out.
 We can do this because again each checkout is designed to be read-only.

-So we mentioned above the
+So we mentioned above there are:

 		/gnomeos/root-3.0-opt
 		/gnomeos/root-3.2-opt